No. 4 San Diego St remains unbeaten with 71-67 win over UNLV

 Bryce Hamilton scored 29 points to lead UNLV (11-11, 6-3).
 Reigning Mountain West Player of the Week Marvin Coleman chipped in with 11 points.

+“We knew they played hard, they been playing great to start conference play,” Flynn said of the Runnin’ Rebels.
+“We knew it was gonna be a good test.
+They fought hard for sure.
+We know when we come out everybody is going to give us their best shot.
+It’s gonna help us in the long run.
+We know they’re gonna come in and try to beat a top-four team.”

-The Runnin’ Rebels used a 12-4 run to open the second half.
-They took the lead — their first since the game’s first basket — with 13:28 left when Cheikh Mbacke Diong’s bucket made it 40-38.
+Which UNLV certainly did, using a 12-4 run to open the second half.
+The Runnin’ Rebels took the lead — their first since the game’s first basket — with 13:28 left when Cheikh Mbacke Diong’s bucket made it 40-38.
 That seemed to awaken the Aztecs, who went on a 15-7 run to lead 55-47 with 4:54 left.

+“It’s college basketball, everyone has a run in them and (UNLV coach) TJ (Otzelberger) has done a great job with his team,” San Diego State coach Brian Dutcher said.
+“We knew they were ready for this moment, cause we’d seen it many times with TJ’s club, they get better and better.
+They played the right way, they were rewarded for it, but at the end of the day we made enough timely plays and important plays to get out of here with the win.”

+Particularly on defense, as the Aztecs did a good job at locking in defensively late and holding the Rebels scoreless for more than five minutes, despite the Rebels shooting 46.4% from the floor in the second half.

+“We knew we were gonna have to play our absolute best to win today,” Otzelberger said.
+“I thought our fight was there.
+I thought our competitive spirit was there.
+There was a few key plays, certain moments we didn’t finish plays on the glass or get the stop that we needed.
+Had we done that, probably would have been a different story there at the end of the game.”

-UNLV opened the game by taking a page out San Diego State’s defensive playbook, limiting space for the Aztecs to operate and keeping the game close.
-Then the nation’s fourth-best scoring defense came to life to stymie the Runnin’ Rebels and used a quick 6-0 run to open an 18-9 lead.
+UNLV’s competitive spirit was apparent from the opening tip, as it opened the game by taking a page out San Diego State’s defensive playbook, limiting space for the Aztecs to operate and keeping the game close.
+But it didn’t take long for the nation’s fourth-best scoring defense to respond by stifling the Runnin’ Rebels and using a quick 6-0 run to open an 18-9 lead.

 The Aztecs, who rank fifth in the nation in limiting opposing teams to just 36.7% shooting from the floor, held UNLV to 11 of 27 shooting, including 2 for 12 (16.7%) from 3-point range.